jrobinson041/star-wars-vehicles/README.md

 This React front end allows you to browse all vehicles featured in Star Wars episodes I through VII.
 For each vehicle you may find more information about each film it appeared in.
 This project was created using React and Typescript and makes use of the Material-UI front end component library.

+This application can be found hosted on Github Pages here: [https://jrobinson041.github.io/star-wars-vehicles/](https://jrobinson041.github.io/star-wars-vehicles/)

 ![Application Screenshot](/public/star-wars-vehicles-screenshot.png)

 _While Canoo began the manufacturing of interplanetary vehicles in the year 2038, LucasFilms did not obtain the rights to feature these vehicles and as such none appear in the data provided._